jbomhold3/ApexDesignsSLDocs/towncontrol/groups.md

     :::column-end:::
 :::row-end:::

-To change a permission simple toggle the ability you would like to change.
-These abilities toggle in real time.
-If user is currently in an area and you toggle read they will be sent back to the landing page.
+To change permissions toggle the ability, you would like to change.
+These abilities toggle in real-time.
+If the user is currently in an area and you toggle read, they will be sent back to the landing page.

 ## Removing Groups or Permissions
-To remove a group or permission simple click the trash icon.
+To remove a group or permission click the trash icon.

 [Adding users to groups](users.md)